Multifamily • Rent Roll Analysis

 Renewal Rate and Turnover

 Calculate the trailing 12-month renewal rate.
 High turnover drives turn costs (paint, carpet, cleaning, downtime) that erode NOI.
-Benchmark against market averages.
+Benchmark against market averages — National Apartment Association publishes annual turnover statistics by market.

 Bad Debt and Delinquency